Are Chinese Carbon Frames Any Good and Safe to Ride?

 They usually provide a better price/quality ratio than frames from mainstream brands.
 The only issue you may encounter is claiming a refund if the frame or fork cracks or any other damage appears.

-It depends from case to case what steps the brand takes.
+It depends from case to case on what steps the brand takes.
 It’s often cheaper for the brands to either provide you with a discount on your next order or send a replacement.

 What is your opinion about Chinese carbon frames?
 Let me know in the comments below.